CodeFortissax/CodeFortissax/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Data Scientist and an Machine Learning Engineer.
+- 🔭 I’m currently working as a Data Scientist and Machine Learning Engineer.
 - 🌱 Currently Learning

       >>Deep Learning